CorelessXeon/MSE609-Group11-Project/readme.md

 #### Step 1: Model estimation (`03_models_Q40_to_Q43.R`)

-We constructed regression models for Q40–Q43 using the **`glm()`** function in R (generalized linear model).\
-However, the paper’s authors used **Ordinal Logistic Regression**, while our implementation with `glm(..., family = binomial)` can only handle binary outcomes.

-Hence, the four-level responses (1 = Not at all knowledgeable → 4 = Very knowledgeable) were dichotomized: - Responses **1–2 → 0 (Low knowledge)**\
-- Responses **3–4 → 1 (High knowledge)**

-By contrast, Kai implemented the proper **Ordinal Logistic Regression**, which directly handles ordered multi-category variables — and his approach aligns more precisely with the paper’s methodology.
+**Ordinal Logistic Regression**, which directly handles ordered multi-category variables — and his approach aligns more precisely with the paper’s methodology.

 #### Step 2: Table generation (`04_export_regression_tables.R`)

-This script converts model outputs into formatted tables for comparison with Appendix A1.
+This script converts model outputs into formatted tables for comparison with Appendix A1.\

-At the time of these midterm notes, Kai’s regression results still differed from the published Appendix A1 table, and further investigation was required.
+However, discrepancies remain: Kai’s regression results still differ from the published Appendix A1 table, indicating further investigation is required to pinpoint the cause.

-🔄 **Update (Nov 2025, Leila):**
-We re-estimated the models using ordinal logistic regression with strict filtering and matched reference categories.
-The combined table in `output/tableA1_combined.html` now closely aligns with the published Appendix A1.
-Remaining small differences in odds ratios and p-values are documented in
-`docs/AppendixA1_Writeup.md` and `docs/Gaps.md`.

 ------------------------------------------------------------------------